Lead vocalist: Characteristics and exceptions in rock and pop music

 There are as many types and styles of lead singer as there are styles and genres of music.
 However, the lead singer of a group or band is usually the main focus of audiences' attention.
 The lead vocalist of band is sometimes called the "front man" or "front woman", as the most visible performer in a group.
 While most bands have a single lead singer, many others have dual lead singers or other members of the band that sing lead on particular songs.
 The lead singer often defines the group's image and personality to the general public.

-In modern rock music, the lead singer is often the band's leader and spokesperson.
+In rock music, the lead singer is often the band's leader and spokesperson.
 While lead singers or spokespersons for any musical ensembles can be called a front man, the term is used very widely in rock music.
 Since the position commonly has an expanded role from simple lead vocalists, there have been cases in which the front man for a band is someone other than the lead vocalist.
 For example, while the lead vocalist for the band Fall Out Boy is guitarist Patrick Stump, the bassist and lyricist, Pete Wentz, is generally called the front man, both in the media and by the band members themselves, since he represents the band in most interviews and contributes most to the band's image in the popular media.